CALP Technical Advisor

 - Master’s degree or equivalent qualification in an appropriate technical field, or equivalent level of professional experience.

-- Engagement and facilitation skills coupled with significant experience.
+- Representation, engagement, influencing and facilitation skills coupled with significant experience

 - Research and analytical skills, and the ability to synthesise materials and experience into digestible, usable resources.